 Creativity Testing Example

 John is a graduate student contemplating marketing career choices after he graduates in a few months.
-He wants to better understand his cognitive abilities and processes to decide what path to pursue.
-He comes in for creativity testing, and we discuss the benefits and limitations of this approach.
+He wants to understand better his cognitive abilities and processes to decide what path to pursue.
+He comes in for a creativity assessment, and we discuss the benefits and limitations of this approach.
 We collaboratively set goals so that he could specifically understand the situations that will bring out his best efforts and those where he may not be quite as comfortable.
 We also set out to understand the kinds of teams he would fit well with.

 John takes a creative ability test battery that examines divergent and convergent thinking, flexibility, and originality.
-We add fun tasks, such as alternate use tests and story completion.
+We add fun tasks, such as alternate use assessments and story completion.
 Finally, John takes a standard personality measure to get general insights into his social likes and dislikes.

 These creative ability test results suggest that John should pursue advertising and seek an agency with good team collaboration.
 More generally, they show John that he has chosen a good path by pursuing marketing, which builds his confidence.